Programme

 Session 2 - Data Science and a New International Order

-Speakers in this session will discuss the evolving role of data science in shaping the future of global governance, highlighting the need for fair data practices to foster a fair international order.
+Speakers in this session will discuss the evolving role of data science in shaping the

 Session Chair